DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 ### Our commitment to you

-- **No charge** - we will never charge a fee for reviewing your applications in DOAJ
+- **No charge** - we do not charge fees for reviewing your applications
 - **Fairness** - we assess all journals using the same criteria.
 Our [Guide to applying](/apply/guide/) fully describes these criteria.
 - **Confidentiality** - we will only share or discuss details and information collected during the review process with the applicant or an entity authorised to represent the journal.
 - **Privacy** - we [will not share your personal data](https://doaj.org/privacy/) with third parties unless you have permitted us to do so.
 We will always ask you first.